-Trump supporter assaults, knocks phone out of journalist’s hands
+Trump supporter pleads guilty after assaulting, knocking phone out of journalist’s hands

 WCCO photojournalist Dymanh Chhoun was assaulted ahead of a rally held by President Donald Trump on Sept.
 30, 2020, following a confrontation between a Trump supporter and supporters of Democratic nominee Joe Biden.